Wilgepoort

-Wilgepoort is a trad climbing area just over two hours’ drive from Johannesburg, which was discovered in 1966 and subsequently developed.
-The crag itself is in the picturesque Gouwsberg Valley on the banks of the Wilge River.
-Whilst appearing to be quite a small crag, it surprises one by having a significant number of high quality lines of up to 4 solid pitches.
-The crag is North facing and gets very hot in Summer, making it an excellent Winter crag.
-The property is now owned by MCSA, having been purchased in 2013.
+Wilgepoort is a trad climbing area discovered in 1966 and subsequently developed.
+The crag is in the picturesque Gouwsberg Valley on the banks of the Wilge River.
+Whilst appearing to be a small crag, it has a significant number of high quality lines of up to 4 solid pitches.
+The crag is North facing and gets very hot in summer, making it an excellent winter crag.
+The property is owned by MCSA; purchased in 2013.
+Wilgepoort is also an excellent hiking venue with steep uphill walking and fun scrambling.
+Deep Water Soloing is also available at the big pool close to the climbing crags.

-Adults: R80 per person per day.
-Other (students, pensioners etc>): R40 per person per day.
+Adults: R80 per day.
+Other (students, pensioners): R40 per day.
+Kids <14: R20 per day.
+Payable to MCSA Magaliesberg Section (Contact admin@mag.mcsa.org.za).

 Plenty of safe parking available.

 Access from the car park to the crag is about a 25-30 minute walk.
 The cliffside is a steep tricky grassy slope and exposed, so it is protected by a wire that can be clipped onto.
-When the river is low, the tricky bit is by-passed by crossing and re-crossing the river.y bit is by-passed by crossing and re-crossing the river.
+When the river is low, the tricky bit is by-passed by crossing and re-crossing the river.

 Accommodation